AutomatedProcessImprovement/log-distance-measures/README.md

 &nbsp;

-## Active Cases Over Time Distance
+## Work in Progress Distance

-Distance measure computing how different the histograms of the number of active cases (at start of each hour) of two event logs are.
+Distance measure computing how different the histograms of the number of active cases (computing the average active cases per window) of two event logs are.

 1. Build a timeline with a bin for each hour since the beginning to the end of both logs.
-2. Compute, for each bin, the number of cases active at the beginning of that hour (e.g. active cases at 01/01/2023 10:00:00).
+2. Compute, for each bin, the average number of active cases (e.g. 4 and a half active cases in the window from `01/01/2023 10:00:00` to
+   `01/01/2023 10:59:59`).
 3. Compare the histograms of the two event logs with the Wasserstein Distance (a.k.a.
 EMD).

 ### Example of use